mongodb/mongo-c-driver/CONTRIBUTING.md

 * `MONGOC_TEST_SSL_WEAK_CERT_VALIDATION`: set to `on` to relax the client's validation of the server's certificate.

+The SASL / GSSAPI / Kerberos tests are skipped by default.
+To run them, set up a separate `mongod` with Kerberos and set its host and Kerberos principal name as environment variables:

+* `MONGOC_TEST_GSSAPI_HOST`
+* `MONGOC_TEST_GSSAPI_USER`

+URI-escape the username, for example write "user@realm" as "user%40realm".
+The user must be authorized to query `test.collection`.

 All tests should pass before submitting a patch.